-This is an easy to make Sloppy Joe Casserole that is perfect for a busy family on the go!
-If you love sloppy joes, and who doesn't, this is a way to make them fast!
+Sloppy Joe Casserole is perfect for the busy family on the go!
+If you love sloppy joes, and who doesn't, this is an easy way to make them fast!

 Mini-Me: I'm going to the states tomorrow so make a list.

 Banana Split Bowls